STONE: Pioneering the One-to-N Universal Backdoor Threat in 3D Point Cloud: Methodology

 where $\mathcal{D}_{subset}^n$ is a subset of samples assigned to target $n$.
 The trigger implantation function $T(\bm{X}_i, t_i)$ integrates the corresponding trigger $S_n$ into $\bm{X}_i$ by uniformly removing $J_n$ points and replacing them with the $J_n$ points defining $S_n$:

 This ensures a consistent point count for stealthiness.

 \textbf{Model Training.} The model is trained following Eq.~(\ref{eq:backdoor_training}) using poisoned samples from all $N$ targets in a single process, learning the association between spherical configurations and target labels.
 The resulting model exhibits dual behavior: correct classification of clean inputs and targeted misclassification when triggers are present.
-This establishes the complete one-to-N capability, enabling selective activation as shown in Fig.~\ref{fig:pipeline}, where triggers at $(0.95, 0.95, 0.95)$ and $(0.05, 0.05, 0.05)$ are mapped to classes \emph{Girl} and \emph{Table}, respectively.

 \textbf{Multi-Target Activation.} During inference, multi-target activation is accomplished by implanting the pre-configured spherical triggers into clean inputs.
-The activation mechanism is illustrated in Fig.~\ref{fig:activate}(b) and (c) where, for instance, a single sphere at $(0.95, 0.95, 0.95)$ leads to a misclassification to \emph{girl} in a model poisoned with single-sphere triggers, and a dual-sphere pair at $(0.95, 0.95, 0.95)$ and $(0.95, 0.95, 0.05)$ results in a misclassification to \emph{girl} in a model poisoned with dual-sphere triggers.